clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 The `ranger` is more straightforward.
 Only spells matter, and while `Hunter's Mark` will linger, it does so under concentration, and is suppressed if either of you are inside of an `AMF`.

 ## Delayed Blast Fireball
 This brings us to the curious case of [Delayed Blast Fireball](https://roll20.net/compendium/dnd5e/Delayed%20Blast%20Fireball).

-Originally, I thought that the bead, while suppressed, would not increase in damage for the time inside the field because of the nature of the required concentration.
-[This is contentious](https://rpg.stackexchange.com/questions/136280/what-happens-if-a-delayed-blast-fireball-detonates-inside-an-antimagic-field#:~:text=A%20Delayed%20Fireball%20in%20an%20Antimagic%20Field%20wouldn't%20detonate&text=While%20an%20effect%20is%20suppressed,is%20suppressed%2C%20meaning%20nothing%20happens.), and even [Crawford's wording](https://www.sageadvice.eu/2015/12/09/delayed-blast-fireball-inside-an-antimagic-field/) implies wiggle room.
+Some [answers are provided by Crawford here](https://www.sageadvice.eu/2015/12/09/delayed-blast-fireball-inside-an-antimagic-field/), though they still leave some wiggle room.

-It's clear that the duration should tick from what `Crawford` says in the interview, but the nature of concentration here is unclear.
-Does it imply that the caster is the one imbuing the bead with the extra power each round (in which case you wouldn't be able to channel energy to it those rounds)?
-Or is it simply for remote controlling the detonation?
+It's clear that the duration should tick from what `Crawford` says in the interview, but it is still a concentration spell that increases in damage every round because of concentration;

 > `DBF`: When the spell ends, either because your concentration is broken or because you decide to end it, the bead blossoms with a low roar into an explosion of flame that spreads around corners.

+> The spell's base damage is 12d6.
+If at the end of Your Turn the bead has not yet detonated, the damage increases by 1d6.

-Your concentration is not broken inside `AMF` (unless you fail a check), and there's nothing explicit indicating channelling.
-So let's __for the sake of argument__ assume that it's __only for remote controlling__ the detonation.
+Your concentration is not immediately broken inside `AMF` (unless you fail a concentration check), and there's nothing explicitly indicating a magical transference of energy while concentrating.
+To take the spell at face value; the bead just needs the concentration to exist and then have it severed for a potential detonation.
+For all we know, the bead powers up by itself by existing.

-Now:

-- [Fireball](https://roll20.net/compendium/dnd5e/Fireball#content) at `7th level` would deal `8d6+4d6` damage
-- [DBF](https://www.dndbeyond.com/spells/delayed-blast-fireball) at `7th level` would deal `12d6` damage

-So while the intial damage is equal, the higher level nature of `DBF` confers an extra passive bonus (as it should) of an extra `1d6` damage the bead can gain every round.
-This is a reasonable power justificaton for the bead being able to power up on its own.

-It really comes down to the nature of the bead.
-Either it:

-- extracts its magic from the _background magic_ around it
-- uses some type of _magical_ reactor inside of it that slowly needs to power up

-Either _should_ be impossible inside an `AMF`, **unless**; it is possible to have a _D&D natural_, power-increasing bead that can power up without magical effects.

-I'm going to stop here for `DBF`.
-It's clear you can make the argument for either side (it gaining power / it not gaining power), but for consistency with _concentration_, I would rule the latter.
+If concentration is severed while the bead is inside an `AMF`, then bad luck.
+Nothing happens.

+If there is a surpressed bead inside an `AMF` that is expiring, then hey, surprise; the bead is glowing once more, and a lot more than previously.
+Concentration paid off.

+While this can be justified with rules-lawyering here, it still feels counterintuitive to me.
+Within the spirit of `AMF`, you ought not be able to power up something inside an `AMF` like this; how are you going to channel energy into a bead that's surpressed?
+Well, to that you can retort; how do you know _that's how concentration is working_?
+You are still doing your incantations.

+TODO: insert fireball meme

+Either ruling here would be fine, but [allowing it is popular](https://rpg.stackexchange.com/questions/136280/what-happens-if-a-delayed-blast-fireball-detonates-inside-an-antimagic-field#:~:text=A%20Delayed%20Fireball%20in%20an%20Antimagic%20Field%20wouldn't%20detonate&text=While%20an%20effect%20is%20suppressed,is%20suppressed%2C%20meaning%20nothing%20happens.).

 ## Counterspell
 Finally, while you cannot use `Dispel` on an `AMF`, but you can [`Counterspell`](https://www.dndbeyond.com/spells/counterspell) the casting of it.